Song–Đại Việt war: Modern nationalism

 Revolutionary Vietnamese scholars in the Democratic Republic of Vietnam have since 1954, almost without variance, depicted 11th century Vietnamese society as filled with Kinh (ethnic Vietnamese) and non-Kinh in a "United Front" against Chinese aggression.
 While at the same time they depicted the subjects under Chinese rule possessing a diversity of interests.
 Although such a conclusion can be easily drawn from existing sources, such an interpretation is undoubtedly colored by nationalistic bias.
 Patriotic 20th c.
 Vietnamese scholars were interested in countering the French colonial conception of a regional and ethnically divided Vietnam, which the French used to explain how they conquered it so easily.
 According to Patricia Pelley, "to overcome this characterization, revolutionary writers were supposed to recite haranguing clichés about the essential unity and homogeneity of (Vietnam) and its indomitable spirit in the fight against foreign aggression."

 One crucial expression of this was the work of historian Hoàng Xuân Hãn (1908–96), who wrote in 1949 his seminal work Lý Thường Kiệt, which attributed to the Lý dynasty a special ability to integrate uplands people and utilize them to advance Đại Việt's interests.
 In the book's conception, the Nùng clan was the local representative of the Lý court and the lands they occupied was sovereign Vietnamese territory.
 Although Nùng Tông Ðán approached the Song dynasty and offered the settlements of Leihuo and Jicheng (both in Quảng Nguyên), this was still considered Vietnamese territory because "the family of Tông Ðán still maintained control of his old territory, which therefore was territory that still belonged to Vietnam."
 Other Vietnamese historians emphasize the high position of Nùng Tin the Lý army and his participation in the war against the Song dynasty.
 As a result, many scholars contend that the Lý leadership benefited more from their relationship with the uplanders than the Song.
 One dissenting opinion is James A. Anderson, who argues that the opposite was true, and the Lý court felt threatened by the Song's increasing ties with Nong Zhigao's followers, and thus chose a preemptive attack as their best military option.
+Tuong Vu concurs with Anderson, but states that the idea of a preemptive Viet invasion is a nationalist narrative, when in fact Dai Viet had already challenged the Song in the border area previously.
+According to Vu, the Song was militarily weak and was forced to pay tribute to all three of its neighbors in the north, the Western Xia, Liao dynasty, and Jin dynasty.
+It posed no threat to Đại Việt, but the Lý monarchs saw in the Song an opportunity to expand their northern frontier to retake territory from tribes that had switched allegiance to the Song.